Cat food: Weight control

 Weight control simply means ensuring an energy balance: energy in equals energy out.
 Weight gain means more energy is being consumed than is being expended in exercise and other functions.
 A weight management diet is designed to allow fewer calories to be consumed in a larger volume of food, allowing for less risk of an energy imbalance.

 Adult cats should be fed a diet that promotes maintaining a healthy weight, while at the same time meeting the individual taste preference of the cat.
 Cats generally prefer to eat smaller meals more frequently, which can lead to less weight gain compared to cats that are fed free-choice (always available) food.
 Meanwhile, some cats adapt to free-choice feeding and can maintain normal body weight with no weight gain.
 In general, indoor cats have less opportunity or need for exercise than outdoor cats; indoor cats are much more prone to weight gain.
-For indoor cats, there are a variety of choices to promote exercise, including various cat toys designed to stimulate chase and play behaviours.
+For indoor cats, there are a variety of choices to promote exercise, including various cat toys designed to stimulate chase and play behaviors.
 Overall, if an adult cat cannot maintain normal body condition on a free-choice feeding diet, despite exercise levels, portion-controlled feeding is recommended.
 Many pet cats are fed energy-dense, high carbohydrate diets, which provide much more energy than needed.
 This is a major issue with indoor cats as it has been shown to lead to obesity.
 To prevent cats from becoming overweight, owners should be more inclined to implement weight control diets, which provide the cat with nutrient-dense, low energy ingredients.
-Studies show that cats fed lower energy diets have significantly reduced incidences of obesity, as the typical indoor pet cat does not need more energy than their resting energy requirement.
-For an average cat weighing 10-11 pounds (about 5 kg), it would have a resting energy requirement of 180-200 kcal/day.
+Studies have shown that cats fed lower energy diets had a significantly reduced incidence of obesity, as the typical indoor pet cat does not need more energy than their resting energy requirement.
+For an average cat weighing 10–11 pounds (about 5 kg), it would have a resting energy requirement of 180–200 kcal/day.